The Lean Language Reference

 (j : Nat) → i.fstjj < i.sndαα)

-(start, stop).foldI f a evaluates f on all the numbers from start (inclusive) to stop (exclusive) in increasing order:
+In particular, (start, stop).foldI f init applies fon all the numbers from start (inclusive) to stop (exclusive) in increasing order:

 Dependent pairs, also known as dependent sums or Σ-types, are pairs in which the second term's type may depend on the value of the first term.
 They are closely related to the existential quantifier and Subtype.
 Unlike existentially quantified statements, dependent pairs are in the Type universe and are computationally relevant data.
 Unlike subtypes, the second term is also computationally relevant data.
 Like ordinary pairs, dependent pairs may be nested; this nesting is right-associative.